ylow/turicreate/userguide/drawing_classifier/README.md

 345 classes.[<sup>1</sup>](../datasets.md)
 In this example, we use data for two of the 345 classes from "Quick,Draw!" -- square and triangle.
-Go to [Data Preparation](data-preparation.md) to create the `square_triangle.sframe` that we will use in the introductory example.
+Go to [Data Preparation](data-preparation.md) to create the `square_triangle.xframe` that we will use in the introductory example.

-The feature in the input SFrame to the Drawing Classifier can have the following two formats:
+The feature in the input XFrame to the Drawing Classifier can have the following two formats:

 1. Bitmap-based drawings (`dtype=turicreate.Image`): Each bitmap-based drawing